 The last two years have seen investments in a range of potentially game-changing initiatives – such as our network of 60 Accelerator Labs, Finance Sector Hub, and Digitization Strategy, among others.
 The aim is to help governments address unprecedented development challenges in an era of destabilizing climate change and seismic shifts in technology.

-The studio approach is based on a small multidisciplinary team working for a week, immersed in the challenge-landscape delivering a framework for strategic improvements.
+The studio approach is based on a small multidisciplinary team that, for five years, is immersed in the challenge landscape delivering a framework for strategic improvements.

 Redesigning our approach